 Best Leather Barstool

 Modern meets rustic in this chic metal-and-leather design.
 Inspired by a director's chair, the sling-style seat and back are comfortable and reinforced for sturdiness.
-Available in both counter- and bar-heights, the stool features an aniline-dyed leather, which develops a rich patina with use and age.
+Available in both counter and bar heights, the stool features an aniline-dyed leather, which develops a rich patina with use and age.
 Pick up the stool in six neutral colorways.

 Best Budget-Friendly Barstool

-You won't break the bank or sacrifice stability with this set of barstools.
+You won't break the bank or sacrifice stability with this set of barstools from Amazon.
 Constructed with a steel base, the barstools weigh 15 pounds each and have a 330-pound weight capacity.
-Reviewers tout their ease of assembly, and the compact design allows you to maximize your square footage.
+Reviewers tout their ease of assembly, and the compact design allows you to maximize your square footage wherever you place them.

 Best Luxury Barstool

-The subtle pattern and woven details make this barstool a charming addition to your space.
+The subtle pattern and woven details make the Carson Barstool from Serena & Lily a charming addition to your kitchen area.
 The counter-height chair has a handcrafted mahogany frame and hand-wrapped natural fiber seat and back, giving the stool a luxurious and splurge-worthy appeal.

 Best Adjustable Stool

 Give yourself flexibility with these Williston Forge Wellman Swivel Barstools from Wayfair.
-The stools are adjustable from 22 to 30 inches in height.
-Made from bamboo and metal, they add an organically industrial style to your space.
+The stools are adjustable from 24 to 30 inches in height.
+Made from solid manufactured wood and distressed metal, they add an organically industrial style to any space.